gatperdut/bg-partner/README.md

 - ASLR: `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`
 - ptrace: `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`

-There are ways the changes permanent, but that is not recommended.
+There are ways to make the changes permanent, but that is not recommended.
 Re-run the commands next time you boot up the computer and want to use BGPartner.

 When you are done with BGPartner, exchange the `0` with a `1` in the commands and run them again (or simply restart).